General Park Rules

 Glass containers and bottles are prohibited.

-Dogs are prohibited through the gates or anywhere along the south shoreline of the reservoir between May 15 and Labor Day.
+Dogs are prohibited through the gates or anywhere along the south shoreline of the reservoir beginning May 15 and through Labor Day.
 During the off-season when dogs are allowed, Boulder leash laws and pet waste removal requirements apply.
 All dogs must be on a leash at all times; the voice and sight tag program is not valid on the south shore.

 Camping or leaving vehicles inside the gate overnight is prohibited.
 Gates will be closed at the posted time.
-Vehicles inside the gate will be locked in overnight.
+Vehicles inside the gate will be locked in overnight and be ticketed.